International airports in Israel. Israel airports for international flights

 The State of Israel has 17 civil airports, 4 of which operate international flights.
 Some of them are also used by the military.

-What cities are located?
+In what cities are they located?

 Airports domestic airlines also located in:

-• Beer Sheva;
+• Be'er Sheva;

 • Herzliya;